qballscholar/bash-scripts-one-liners/README.md

 ## Purpose

-Terminal shortcuts are powerful productivity tools designed to streamline repetitive commands and accelerate development workflows [^1_1][^1_2].
+Terminal shortcuts are powerful productivity tools designed to streamline repetitive commands and accelerate development workflows.
 These shortcuts eliminate the need for constant copy-pasting from documentation and reduce the cognitive load of memorizing complex command sequences.

 ## Why Use Terminal Shortcuts?